immortalwrt/immortalwrt/README.md

 # Project ImmortalWrt

-ImmortalWrt is a fork of [OpenWrt](https://openwrt.org), with more packages ported, more devices supported, better performance, and special optimizations for mainland China users.<br/>
+ImmortalWrt is a fork of [OpenWrt](https://openwrt.org), with more packages ported, more devices supported, default optimized profiles and localization modifications for mainland China users.<br/>
-Compared the official one, we allow to use hacks or non-upstreamable patches / modifications to achieve our purpose.
-Source from anywhere.
+Compared to upstream, we allow to use (non-upstreamable) modifications/hacks to provide better feature/performance/support.

 Default login address: http://192.168.1.1 or http://immortalwrt.lan, username: __root__, password: _none_.